-(a) The inspector shall inspect the interior water supply and distribution systems, including all fixtures and faucets; the drain, waste and vent systems, including all fixtures; the water heating equipment; the fuel storage and fuel distribution systems; and the drainage sumps, sump pumps, and related piping.

-(b) The inspector shall describe the water supply, drain, waste, and vent piping materials; the water heating equipment including the energy source; and the location of main water and main fuel shut-off valves.

-(c) The inspector is not required to inspect the clothes washing machine connections; wells, well pumps, or water storage related equipment; water conditioning systems; solar water heating systems; fire and lawn sprinkler systems; or private waste disposal systems.(d) The inspector is not required to determine whether water supply and waste disposal systems are public or private or the quantity or quality of the water supply.

-(e) The inspector is not required to operate safety valves or shut-off valves.
+- (a) The inspector shall inspect the interior water supply and distribution systems, including all fixtures and faucets; the drain, waste and vent systems, including all fixtures; the water heating equipment; the fuel storage and fuel distribution systems; and the drainage sumps, sump pumps, and related piping. - (b) The inspector shall describe the water supply, drain, waste, and vent piping materials; if the water supply to the building is from an on-site well pump system, then the inspector shall describe the visible components of that system, the water heating equipment including the energy source; and the location of main water and main fuel shut-off valves. - (c) The inspector is not required to inspect the clothes washing machine connections; wells, well pumps, or water storage related equipment; water conditioning systems; solar water heating systems; fire and lawn sprinkler systems; or private waste disposal systems. - (d) The inspector is not required to determine whether water supply and waste disposal systems are public or private or the quantity or quality of the water supply, well yields, well pump longevity, or the internal condition of water storage equipment. - (e) The inspector is not required to operate safety valves or shut-off valves.

+(Added effective July 30, 2002; Amended effective March 7, 2008.)

-(NEW) 20-491-7.
-Electrical System.
+Sec.
+20-491-7.
+Electrical system

-(a) The inspector shall inspect the service drop; the service entrance conductors, cables, and raceways; the service equipment and main disconnects; the service grounding; the interior components of service panels and sub panels; the conductors; the overcurrent protection devices; a representative number of installed lighting fixtures, switches, and receptacles; and the ground fault circuit interrupters.

-(b) The inspector shall describe the amperage and voltage rating of the service; the location of main disconnect or disconnects and sub panels; and the wiring methods.

-(c) The inspector shall report on the presence of solid aluminum branch circuit wiring.

-(d) The inspector shall report on the absence of smoke detectors.

-(e) The inspector is not required to inspect the remote control devices unless the device is the only control device, the alarm systems and components, the low voltage wiring systems and components, or the ancillary wiring systems and components not a part of the primary electrical power distribution system.

-(f) The inspector is not required to measure amperage, voltage, or impedance.
+- (a) The inspector shall inspect the service drop; the service entrance conductors, cables, and raceways; the service equipment and main disconnects; the service grounding; the interior components of service panels and sub panels; the conductors; the overcurrent protection devices; a representative number of installed lighting fixtures, switches, and receptacles; and the ground fault circuit interrupters. - (b) The inspector shall describe the amperage and voltage rating of the service; the location of main disconnect or disconnects and sub panels; and the wiring methods. - (c) The inspector shall report on the presence of solid aluminum branch circuit wiring. - (d) The inspector shall report on the absence of smoke detectors. - (e) The inspector is not required to inspect the remote control devices unless the device is the only control device, the alarm systems and components, the low voltage wiring systems and components, or the ancillary wiring systems and components not a part of the primary electrical power distribution system. - (f) The inspector is not required to measure amperage, voltage, or impedance.
+(Added effective July 30, 2002.)

-(NEW) 20-491-8.
-Heating System.
+Sec.
+20-491-8.
+Heating system

-(a) The inspector shall inspect the installed heating equipment and the vent systems, flues and chimneys.

-(b) The inspector shall describe the energy source and the heating method by its distinguishing characteristics.

-(c) The inspector is not required to inspect the interiors of flues or chimneys which are not readily accessible, the heat exchanger, the humidifier, dehumidifier, the electronic air filter, or the solar space heating system.

-(d) The inspector is not required to determine heat supply adequacy or distribution balance.
+- (a) The inspector shall inspect the installed heating equipment and the vent systems, flues and chimneys. - (b) The inspector shall describe the energy source and the heating method by its distinguishing characteristics. - (c) The inspector is not required to inspect the interiors of flues or chimneys which are not readily accessible, the heat exchanger, the humidifier, dehumidifier, the electronic air filter, or the solar space heating system. - (d) The inspector is not required to determine heat supply adequacy or distribution balance.
+(Added effective July 30, 2002.)

-(NEW) 20-491-9.
-Air Conditioning Systems.
+Sec.
+20-491-9.
+Air conditioning systems

-(a) The inspector shall inspect the installed central and through-wall cooling equipment.(b) The inspector shall describe the energy source and the cooling method by its distinguishing characteristics.

-(c) The inspector is not required to inspect electronic air filters or determine cooling supply adequacy or distribution balance.
+- (a) The inspector shall inspect the installed central and through-wall cooling equipment. - (b) The inspector shall describe the energy source and the cooling method by its distinguishing characteristics. - (c) The inspector is not required to inspect electronic air filters or determine cooling supply adequacy or distribution balance.

-(NEW) 20-491-10.
-Interior.
+Sec.
+20-491-10.
+Interior